logo-min.webp

 Pros and Cons of Composite Fillings:

-Like any other type of filling, a composite filling has its relevant pros and cons.
+Like any other type of filling, a composite cavity filling has its relevant pros and cons.
 Let's have a quick look into these:

 Pros: